openforge/.github/profile/README.md

 </h3>

 <p align="center">
-  Working with the latest technologies, designing the best products, and sharing our knowledge with the world wide community.
+  Working with the latest mobile technologies, best practices, and sharing our knowledge with the world wide community.
 </p>